Our Christian faith strengthens,

 So what he has done for us and continues to do for us, as a result of his obvious loving presence in our lives, does encourage us to love him back.
 But you know, like other deeply committed Christians, I found it does not require any major decision on our part.
 That is, it’s not deliberate.
-No, it just arises from holding and acknowledging that relationship.
+No, our love for him just arises from holding and acknowledging that beautiful relationship.

 As explained above, I have tried to present the simple basis of Christianity in the final section of this website.
 The first article in that section is titled, “Christianity explained”.
 I am confident that open minded analysis of Christianity, through reading the Christian Bible and guidance from your chosen fellowship of faith, will lead you to recognise that Christianity is indeed very acceptable as a religion.
 The article,“Our amazing Bible” offers you brief advice on how to decipher it; to grasp its ‘big picture’.

 And that beautiful loving relationship that Jesus offers us?
 The sense of peace in itself, that it also offers, is hard to express.
 When you come to understand his message then you will more than likely see your life really changed for the better.

 It all just comes together.
 Greater contentedness and purpose in life: real personal freedom is ours.
 Honestly, this ‘freedom’, that we must earn, really can positively transform anybody’s life.

 Continue to the next article, “Real personal freedom”.